ElVatoEste/BibliotecaNextJs/README.md

    - Add a web app to the project.
 Do not check the _"add Firebase hosting"_ box
 2. Copy the config strings in the SDK setup (apiKey, authDomain, ...) into their corresponding entries in your `.env.local` file
    - Otherwise, you can ignore this part.
 We already installed the SDK in step I.1, and we are putting our config strings in the environment variables, instead of explicitly in the code
-3. In the Firebase console, go to Project Settings > Service accounts.
+3. In the Firebase console, go to Project Ajustes > Service accounts.
 Here we will fill the remaining entries in our environment variables file
    1. Copy the Firebase service account string (starting in _"firebase-adminsdk"_) into the `FIREBASE_CLIENT_EMAIL` env entry
    2. Click the button to generate and download a new application private key.
 This will download a JSON file to your machine
    3. Open the JSON file.
 We are only interested in the pair with name `"private_key"`.
 Copy the _entire value_ of the key